Training in Winter

 This post is not about parkour really, believe me.
 It’s about how working in SEO for Google reminds me of my high school teachers again.

-Practicing SEO for Google is even worse than working out in a badly ventilated gym with lots of arrogant people around.
+Optimizing for organic Google reach is even worse than working out in a badly ventilated gym with lots of arrogant people around.

-Google SEO is like high school all over again.
+Google optimization is like high school all over again.

 The obese teacher tells you to jump and you jump.
 He tells you to run and you run.
 He tells you to run another circle despite you being completely wasted.